ShawnEsterman/AIO-Etsy-Stats/README.md

 — Nicole, the inspiration

-Her store picked up traction this summer and she has been excited in seeing how many Etsy she makes sales in a day.
+Her store picked up traction this summer and she has been excited seeing how many Etsy she makes orders in a day.
 She is usually happy to get
-6-8 sales in a day.
-While she was away on a work trip I was on order filling duty and she would text me "Cha Ching" when she got a sale that I needed to pack.
+6-8 orders in a day.
+While she was away on a work trip I was on order filling duty and she would text me "Cha Ching" when she got a order that I needed to pack.
 I thought it was cute that she said "Cha Ching"[^1] and those 8 characters made me think...
 It would be cool if I could illuminate
-1 of each of those letters for each sale she got in a day.
+1 of each of those letters for each order she got in a day.
 Since 8 would be a good day.

 I intend to run this project in a [docker container](docker-compose.yml) and have it update AIO every 15 minutes.
 In two separate efforts I plan to create an Neon-like LED display sign that I designed in Autodesk Fusion and run by a Pimoroni Plasma 2350 W microcontroller running CircuitPython.